go-air/pal/docs/design/func.md

 In Go's x/tools/go/pointer, a loc correponds to a node, so for example a map would would be represented by a node representing a (key, value) pair;
-all the values in the map are abstracted to a single pair.
+all the index in the map are abstracted to a single pair.

 For flow sensitivity, an SSA form in combination with such a representation can be used.
 For more flow sensitivity an SSI form can be used.
 These